derek-graves/cs1-assignments/topic4-recursion/recursive-ruler/README.md

 <img src="./recursive-ruler-example.jpg" alt="Recursive Ruler Example" width="400" height="395">

+A few tips:

+- For a given _n_, think about what `recursiveRuler(n - 1)` does.
+How can you use `recursiveRuler(n - 1)` to help print the ruler of size _n_?
+- You may want to have more than one recursive call

 ### Learning Targets

 By the end of this assignment, you should be able to: